-Span Of Busy Highway Bridge Collapses In Italy
+Span Of Busy Highway Bridge Collapses In Italy; 11 Deaths Reported

 A long section of the towering Ponte Morandi suspension bridge completely collapsed in Genoa, Italy, on Tuesday, sending cars and trucks that had been driving on the A10 highway crashing down below.